Transnational Repression

 IRSEM

-In October 2021, the Institute for Strategic Research of the French Ministry for the Armed Forces (IRSEM) published a 646-page report, titled “Chinese Influence Operations: A Machiavellian Moment.”
-The study details the Chinese Communist Party’s infiltration and influence over international governments in various sectors, including media, diplomacy, economy, politics, education, think tanks, and culture.
+In October 2021, the Institute for Strategic Research of the French Ministry for the Armed Forces (IRSEM) published a 646-page report titled “Chinese Influence Operations: A Machiavellian Moment.”
+The study details the Chinese Communist Party’s infiltration of and influence over international governments in various sectors, including media, diplomacy, economy, politics, education, think tanks, and culture.

 According to IRSEM, the CCP’s first goal is to silence Chinese communities abroad, especially dissidents with different opinions, ethnic Chinese who grew up in democratic countries, and religious and ethnic minorities like Falun Gong, Uyghurs, and Tibetans.
 In terms of implementation of its goal, the CCP monitors these organizations and individuals regardless of their nationality – as long as they are Chinese descendants.
 The tactics range from information gathering, infiltration, suppression, threat, intimidation, harassment, and even direct violence.

 The report highlights 79 instances of the CCP’s persecution of Falun Gong outside China.
 These include concrete examples of how the CCP bought off overseas Chinese media and Chinese organizations to spread fake information that demonizes Falun Gong and incites hatred.
-For example, the CCP threatens and intimidates Falun Gong practitioners through the Chinese Students and Scholars Association (CSSA), which often have ties to local Chinese embassies and consulates, individual Chinese students studying overseas, and online trolls.
+For example, the CCP threatens and intimidates Falun Gong practitioners through the Chinese Students and Scholars Association (CSSA), which often has ties to local Chinese embassies and consulates, individual Chinese students studying overseas, and online trolls.

 Bitter Winter